ByDr. Brennan Commerford, D.C.·Last reviewed: July 2026

 Who Should Choose R-ALA vs Racemic ALA?

-Choose R-ALA if: bioavailability is a priority, you are focused on supporting antioxidant function, or you want the form with the strongest formulary evidence.
+Choose R-ALA if: bioavailability is a priority, you are focused on supporting Antioxidant function, or you want the form with the strongest formulary evidence.

 Speak with your healthcare provider for personalized guidance.
 The best Alpha-Lipoic Acid form for you depends on your individual health goals, existing nutrient status, and the dose your provider recommends.